 Notice of proposed new fee sites.

-The National Forests in North Carolina are proposing to charge new fees at six recreation sites.
-All sites have recently been reconstructed or amenities are being added to improve services and experiences.
+The National Forests in Florida are proposing to charge new fees at four campgrounds for $10 per night and one day use area for $5 per vehicle.
+All sites have recently been reconstructed, or amenities are being added to improve services and experiences.
 Fees are assessed based on the level of amenities and services provided, cost of operation and maintenance, market assessment, and public comment.
 Funds from fees would be used for the continued operation and maintenance of these recreation sites.

 Start Further Info